oamg/leapp/demo/README.md

 └── Vagrantfile
 ```

-## enabling boxes
+## Enabling boxes

-create symlink of a box from ./available to ./enabled e.g.
+Create symlink of a box from ./available to ./enabled e.g.
 to enable drools app one would do following, note the '../'.
 Make sure you are inside ./prototype/vmdefs while creating symlink,
 since symlink path is relative to the symlink location.